 These blenders cost anywhere from $85–$150 and usually have a one year warranty.

-With heavy use (such as frequent green smoothies) these will also burn out and need replacing every year or two…
+With heavy use, such as frequent green smoothies in a regular blender, these will also burn out and need replacing every year or two…

 FINAL THOUGHTS

-That said, the overall savings in the long run by upgrading to a commercial grade 1100-1560 watt blender such as a REFURBISHED LIKE NEW Vitamix or Blendtec BLENDER – each comes with a five (5) or seven (7) year warranty (respectively) and have life expectancies of 15-20 years – is something to consider if you wish to continue with a healthier lifestyle.
+That said, the overall savings in the long run by upgrading to a commercial grade blender which have life expectancies of 15-20 years – is something to consider if you wish to continue with a healthier lifestyle.

-Always enjoy FREE SHIPPING + a FREE GIFTS from Blender Babes with your purchase. 🙂
+Always get FREE SHIPPINGย + a FREE GIFTS from Blender Babes with your purchase. ๐

-If upgrading your blender is not likely for now – put it on your wishlist! – and try these tips for smoother, green smoothies.
+If upgrading your blender is not likely for now – put it on your wishlist! – and try these tips for smoother green smoothies in your regular blender.

 HAPPY BLENDING!!